-• If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- Usually, calling the Customer Care Center is the first step.
+If there is anything else you need to do, the Customer Care Center will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.

-Grievance Filing Instructions
+• Grievance Filing Instructions

-File a verbal grievance by calling the Customer Care Center at the phone numbers above.
+File a verbal grievance by calling the Customer Care Center at 1-877-301-3326, TTY users call 711.